mlyszczek/embedlog/www/el_overview.7.rst

   * ``CLOCK_MONOTONIC`` (requires POSIX)
   * configurable precision of fraction of seconds (mili, micro, nano)

+* file log rotation based on:

+  * file size - limit number of files and their sizes
+  * date - new file is created every day (or hour, or other choosen timeslice)

 * printing file and line information
 * 8 predefined log levels (total rip off from **syslog** (2) levels)
 * colorful output (for easy error spotting)